 Some of my former students are now engaged, married, some have their own kids, some are in the ministry, some are making a big difference in the world.
 The sad fact was that some had just floundered, some I have no idea where they are at, some have even chosen a life of despair and agony – choosing not to follow after the things of God – instead for the worldly distractions that leave emptiness and lost-ness.

 This got me to thinking about what my life has become.
 What do others feel or see when they see an old photo or video of some crazy thing I did in my younger years?
-My hope is that they say to themselves, “WOW, he sure has become a great husband, father, leader, etc…” I know not all see that, but I hope that is truly what is happening––regardless!
-But then, I realize that the most important people thinking about me are not the people from my past.
-They are not even the people in my present.
-I dare say that the most important people thinking about me are not even those with whom I share the same last name or that I call family.
+My hope is that they say to themselves, “WOW, he sure has become a great husband, father, coach, leader, etc…” I know not all see that, but I hope that is truly what is happening – regardless!
+But then, I realize that the most important person thinking about me – are not the people from my past, they are not even the people in my present.
+I dare say that the most important people thinking about me – are not even those that I share the same last name or that I call family.

 The most important person in my life that is thinking about me is Jesus!
 He cares about me and thinks about more than I could possibly fathom.
 And He does for you as well!
 Here are some of the things that He thinks about regarding you and I…

 Is.
 43:4, “I Love You!” – He Loves Us!